 Welcome to MacroView Project 365

-Project 365 is a collection of MacroView software and plugins designed for organisations to easily manage documents, emails and matters using SharePoint Online (Office 365).
+Project 365 is a collection of MacroView software and plugins designed for organisations to easily manage documents, emails and projects using SharePoint Online (Office 365).

 MacroView Project 365 includes the following software, plugins and configurations: